wp-plugins/custom-content-type-manager/readme.txt

 = What types of custom fields are supported? =

+* Text fields
+* textarea
+* WYSIWYG
+* dropdowns (with customizable options)
+* checkboxes
+* image fields
-Text fields, textarea, WYSIWYG, dropdowns (with customizable options), checkboxes, image fields, media fields (which allow the user to select an image, video, or audio clip), and relation fields (which allow the user to select another post of any type to be related to).
+* media fields (which allow the user to select an image, video, or audio clip)
+* relation fields (which allow the user to select another post of any type to be related to).

+More field types coming...

 = How do I add images or video into a custom field? =

 The media-related custom fields tie into WordPress' "attachment" posts, so if you have already uploaded images or video using the Media menu, they will show up for selection when edit a post using a custom image or media field.
-You can now choose "Add New Image" when you browse existing images.
+You can also choose "Add New Image" when you browse existing images.

 = How do I make my custom field values show up in my templates? =